Supporting Behavioural Change

-- All behaviour is an attempt to communicate.
-The same behaviour may result from very different motivations.
-Behaviour needs to be understood in relation to the individual client.
+- All behaviour is an attempt at communication and needs to be understood in relation to the individual demonstrating the behaviour.

-- The goal of behaviour management is long term adaptive change rather than immediate control.
-An effective intervention is a vehicle for learning and growth.
+- The goal of behaviour management is long-term adaptive change rather than immediate control.

-- Behavioural interventions need to be sensitive and appropriate to the cultural context in which they occur.
+- Behavioural interventions must be sensitive and and appropriate to the cultural context in which they occur.

 Typical means of evaluation will include a combination of written research assignments, case evaluation, testing, and group presentations.
 This is a Graded Course.